All the celebrities who have supported Amber Heard during the defamation trial

 The Johnny Depp vs Amber Heard defamation trial has gripped people around the world.

 Heard is being sued by Depp for $50m (£40.1m) for implying he abused her in a 2018 Washington Post op-ed.
-Although she didn’t name him, he claims her allegations impacted his ability to work.
+Although she didn’t name him, he claims her allegations impacted his ability to work (an expert speaking at the trial this week asserted that the op-ed had basically no impact on Depp’s career).

 Heard has filed a countersuit accusing Depp of allegedly orchestrating a “smear campaign” against her and describing his own lawsuit as a continuation of “abuse and harassment”.